JoshAaronLevy/slideshow-buddy/electron-build-plan.md

 **Files to Modify**:
 1. **`electron/.gitignore`**
-   - Change `build` → `compiled`
+   - Change `build` → `app`

 2. **`electron/.npmignore`**
-   - Change references to `build` → `compiled` (if any exist)
+   - Change references to `build` → `app` (if any exist)
-   - Update comment: "Allow compiled directory to be included in packaged app"
+   - Update comment: "Allow app directory to be included in packaged app"

 3. **`electron/package.json`**
    - Review if any npm scripts reference the build directory
    - Update descriptions if needed (no path changes expected here)

 **Verification**:
-- [ ] Git will ignore the new compiled directory
+- [ ] Git will ignore the new app directory
-- [ ] npm packaging will include compiled directory
+- [ ] npm packaging will include app directory
 - [ ] No syntax errors in configuration files

 **Risk**: Low - These are standard configuration files